12061988/biking-club/README.md

 - **The Sign Up form**

-  - The sign up section collects name, surname, email address
+  - The sign up section collects first name, last rname, email address
   - There is three buttons where the user's choice can be submit (City, Outdoor or both)
   - Easy interface to sign up for the user as the black background color contrasts the whitesmoke form